LIMITED TIME

 Midsize business

-Inventory control: Top inventory control methods to meet demand and maximize profits
+Inventory control: Top 7 methods to maximize profits

 Inventory control is the practice of maintaining optimal stock levels at all times.
 This ensures companies can satisfy customer demand without overspending on excess inventory.

-Keeping tabs on inventory levels may seem complicated, but it can differentiate between profitability and costly stockouts—especially when you have systems to automate the process.
+Keeping tabs on inventory levels may seem complicated, but it can mean the difference between profitability and costly stockouts—especially when you have systems to automate the process.

 This guide will get you up to speed on inventory control systems, tactics, and best practices to boost your bottom line.

 Inventory control aims to maximize profits while minimizing the amount of inventory sitting around in storage facilities.
-But the trick is striking that balance without compromising customer satisfaction.
+The goal is to do this without compromising customer satisfaction.

-Inventory control is essential for any company that sells physical products, including retailers, wholesalers, manufacturers, and distributors.
+Inventory control is essential for any company that sells physical products such as retailers, wholesalers, manufacturers, and distributors.
 Accurately tracking merchandise is the foundation of a functional supply chain.

 The difference between inventory control and inventory replenishment

-Inventory replenishment is a facet of inventory control, but these two terms aren’t interchangeable.
+Inventory replenishment is part of inventory control, but these two terms aren’t interchangeable.
+Both ultimately aim to make sure a business has enough stock to meet customer demand.

 Inventory replenishment is how items move along the supply chain, from a manufacturer to storage to a shipment location.
 This is one process that helps businesses avoid overstocking (or understocking).